 This degree is the study of all aspects of the livestock and poultry industries including commercial production and management; food processing, and animal feed/animal health including nutrition, biotechnology and veterinary medicine.
 Involvement of students in ongoing faculty research prepares graduates for careers in reproductive physiology, applied animal genetics and live animal evaluation, as well as other areas of the livestock industry.

-The department supervises the pre-veterinary science program, which provides two years of specialized course work in addition to an Animal Science degree for students planning to enter Veterinary School.
+- Basic Science and Pre-Vet.
+The department supervises the Pre-Veterinary Science program, which provides specialized course work for students planning to enter veterinary school.

-Agribusiness Management This degree reaches far beyond the farm to encompass the activities involved in bringing food and fiber to consumers.
-Students may pursue three specializations with this major: Operations, Systems, or Horticulture.
+This degree reaches far beyond the farm to encompass the activities involved in bringing food and fiber to consumers.
+Students may pursue three specializations with this major: Agribusiness Management, Agricultural Systems Management, or Horticultural Business.